ElweThor/pyndent/docs/meta-syntax.md

  ## Obsoletes

+ ### -d --dryrun
- **-d --dryrun**: asks Pyndent to simulate the reindentation process, also doing all the needed checks, showing the results but not writing the output .py file
+ asks Pyndent to simulate the reindentation process, also doing all the needed checks, showing the results but not writing the output .py file

 `pyndent -d meta.pyn`
 &emsp; will write the results to \<stdout\> but won't write to file